parshsee/parshsee/README.md

 ### Hi there, I'm Parshotan - aka Parsh 👋

 ## I'm trying to change the world
-- 🔭 I'm currently work at JP Morgan & Chase!
+- 🔭 I'm currently a graduate student at Stevens Institute of Technology
 - 🌱 I'm currently learning everything!
-- 🥅 2020 Goals: Contribute more to Open Source projects
+- 🥅 2023 Goals: Contribute more to Open Source projects
 - ⚡ Fun Fact: I love to play videogames and pool

 <br />